 10. I looped the shorter grounding wire around the grounding screw and then I looped the longer grounding wire around the screw so everything was touching.
 As long as the two grounding wires were touching behind the screw, I knew I’d have a completed circuit.

-REMEMBER this was an anomaly because my grounding wire was broken.
+REMEMBER this was an anomaly because my grounding wire was broken off very short.

 Most people will have a longer wire that will easily loop around the grounding screw in the box with enough left over to attach to the new outlet.